 New students admitted to the College of Pharmacy will begin their studies in the preprofessional division.
-The minimum criteria for Direct from High School students entering Fall 2011 will be a high school GPA 2.50 -OR- a composite ACT 20 (SAT 950).
-All undergraduate students in the College of Pharmacy will be considered preprofessional division students until admitted to the professional divisions of the Pharm.D. or B.S.P.S. program.
-For the entry-level Pharm.D. and the four-year B.S.P.S. programs, the College of Pharmacy limits student enrollment into the professional division (third year or P1 year) in accordance with its facilities.
+All undergraduate students in the College of Pharmacy will be considered preprofessional division students until admitted to the professional divisions of the Pharm.D. or bachelor of science in pharmaceutical sciences program.
+For the entry-level Pharm.D. and the four-year bachelor of science in pharmaceutical sciences programs, the College of Pharmacy limits student enrollment into the professional division (third year or P1 year) in accordance with its facilities.